Burner Express Buses from San Francisco & Reno to Black Rock City

 • You must have a Black Rock City ticket or credential to ride the Burner Express.

 Burner Express Air is your one-stop shop for booking a flight to and from BRC.
-Offering flights from Reno, the Bay Area, Southern California and beyond, Burner Express Air helps you avoid long waits at Gate, and reduces the traffic on Highway 447.
-Flyers on Saturday before the event do not need a Work Access Pass, and all flyers have the option to add water to their order (up to 20 gallons per person) that can be collected at the Airport upon arrival.
+Offering flights from Reno, the Bay Area, Southern California, Burner Express Air lets you avoid long waits at Gate and reduces the traffic on Highway 447.
+Air passengers on Saturday before the Gate opens do not need a Setup Access Pass (SAP).
+All passengers have the option to add water to their order (up to 20 gallons per person), which they can collect at the Airport upon arrival.

 • Visit the Burner Express website for pricing and schedule information.